gucu112/CSharpAutomation/README.md

-# Testing Frameworks
+# C# Automation

-> This is simple repository which will contain various projects that show how you can approach building your own framework using some set of technologies and tools.
+> This is repository which contains various projects that show how you can approach building your own framework using some set of technologies and tools.

 ## Table of Contents
 * [Getting started](#getting-started)